sjl-sjtu/bnmr2/README.md

 print(mr_results$mean,mr_results$se,mr_results$lower,mr_results$upper)
 ```

 We implemented linear (for quantitative outcome, by specifying `mr_model="linear"`) and logistic (for binary outcome, by specifying `mr_model="logit"`) model in Mendelian randomization.
-Note that for hypothesis testing purposes, a linear model can also be used for dichotomous outcomes.
+Note that for hypothesis testing purposes, a linear model can also be used for binary outcomes like diseases.
 In general, linear models are more efficiency.

 The Bayesian estimation is implemented based on `RStan` (https://mc-stan.org/users/interfaces/rstan).
 The object `mr_results` is a list containing seven elements.
 The first element `betaList` is a vector containing posterior sampling of causal effect $\beta$.
 The following four elements are the posterior mean estimate, standard error, the lower and upper bound of 95% credible intervals of $\beta$.
 The element `Rhat` is an indicator of convergence (Rhat < 1.1 at convergence). `fit_detail` is an S4 class Stan fit object containing details of Bayesian estimation.